Kanchan1599/ANS/wiAddNewVMTemplate.md

   - If all testing are ok, then only that tempalte can be made available in PRD blueprint..

-  - Without end2end testing of new template in DEV blueprint it cant be deployed in PRD blueprint
+  - Without end to end testing of new template in DEV blueprint it cant be deployed in PRD blueprint